claravetter/mbSPLS/docs/mbspls_2run.md

 (mbspls_2run)=
 # Model Training

-The function `<placeholder>`creates a slurm script with the following structure:
+The function `<placeholder>`creates a slurm script, which submits the `datafile.mat` that was create in  with the following structure:

 ```bash
 #!/bin/sh